World Cup Betting and Event Guide - Qatar 2022 - 21st November to 18th December

 When it comes to the World Cup, France haven’t enjoyed as much success as they perhaps should have over the years.
 Their first ever game in the competition was a 4-1 win over Mexico in 1930, but in 1934 they were knocked out in the first round courtesy of a 3-2 loss to Austria.
 As a footballing nation, France have enjoyed numerous ‘Golden Generations’.
 The first came in the 1950s, with a side that reached the Semi-Finals of the World Cup in 1958.
 They had another one in the 1980s, with a side that went out in the same phase of the tournament in 1982 before winning the European Championship in 1984.
 They went on to win the Gold medal at that summer’s Olympic Games and were favourites to win the 1986 World Cup.
 Once again, however, they went out in the Semi-Final stage.
 They finally won the competition in 1998, having lost in the final of the 1996 European Championships.
 They beat Brazil 3-0 in the Final, which was played at the Stade de France because France was the host nation.

-Chances for 2018: Are France going through another Golden Generation at present?
-Certainly their performance in the 2016 European Championships suggested as much, given that they made the Final.
-They were very much the favourites, owing to the fact that they were hosting the competition and their opposition side, Portugal, seemed to bumble their way there rather than storm to the last match.
+Chances for 2022: Are France going through another Golden Generation at present?
+Certainly their performance in the 2018 World Cup suggested as much, given that they won it.
+They also got to the final of the Euros in 2016, they were very much the favourites, owing to the fact that they were hosting the competition and their opposition side, Portugal, seemed to bumble their way there rather than storm to the last match.
 Portugal upset the apple cart with a 1-0 win, however, meaning that yet another chance to be successful had eluded the French.
-They only lost one match in the qualifying phase for this summer’s tournament, though, leading to the bookmakers making them third-favourites.
+They only lost one match in the qualifying phase for the 2018 tournament, though, leading to the bookmakers making them third-favourites.
 Their team is a mixture of old-hands and talented youngsters, with great things expected of the likes of Paul Pogba, Antoine Griezmann, Anthony Martial and Kylian Mbappé.
 Any potential success will likely depend on squad harmony.

 Brief History: Last but not least, a look at the Spanish side that was recently considered to be the one of the best national sides of all time.
 That was largely due to the fact that they sandwiched their first-ever World Cup win in between two European Championships, meaning that they didn’t lose a competition match for over eight years.
 Their World Cup win came in 2010 when the defeated the Netherlands in South Africa.
 The Final of that tournament was a decidedly moody affair, with the Dutch forgoing the opportunity to play football in favour of playing a rather more physical game.
 La Roja justifiably prevailed, though, with the European Championship wins that came either side leading them to become the first ever side to win three successive continental championships and World Cups.